Samkth123/KTH-md/Execution/Lecture 2.md

 Colors and hues important

 Illustrations
-- Try to keep the same look and feel of
+- Try to keep the same look and feel of the illustrations and use CTT colors

+Can use Humaaans open library and editable.